 Her beautiful long hair was falling out after on round of Chemo.
 She decided to shave it off and donated her hair to locks of love.
 She eventually went through 3 rounds of Chemo before she was ready for a bone marrow transplant.
 The goal of the bone marrow transplant is to keep her BPDCN cancer in remission.
 Without the transplant, it is guaranteed to come backend the survival cases are small.

 For Caitlin's transplant, she did not have a perfect person match.
 Instead, she has a single cord that came from Malaga, Spain.
-When Caitlin was diagnosed, there was only one other child known to have this rare disease.
+When Caitlin was diagnosed, there was only one other child alive in the USA known to have this rare disease.
 Unfortunately, Alohi passed in December of 2016.
 Her mom wrote on Instagram, she is now cancer free and in heaven.
 Caitlin is currently the only child left to fight this rare disease.

 Caitlin said she has to fight and win this battle in order to give the next child hope.
 She wants the next child diagnosed with BPDCN to know they can survive!
 She has been such a warrior and so positive throughout this journey.
 Like one of her teacher said, " she has taught me more then I could ever teach her".

 Your donations will go toward Caitlin's medical expense.
 Thank you so much for your compassion and generosity.